20 Most Popular Data Science Interview Questions

 18. What are the types of biases that can occur during sampling?

 19. Explain survivorship bias.

 It is the logical error of focusing aspects that support surviving some process and casually overlooking those that did not because of their lack of prominence.
 This can lead to wrong conclusions in numerous different means.

-20. How to work towards a random forest?
+20. How do you work towards a random forest?

-Underlying principle of this technique is that several weak learners combined provide a strong learner.
+The underlying principle of this technique is that several weak learners combined to provide a strong learner.
 The steps involved are

 - Build several decision trees on bootstrapped training samples of data